efokschaner/cucumber-js-fails-when-step-error-is-not-exception/README.md

     rejecting Promises with non-Errors.

 2. When cucumber-js fails, it does not call the callback passed to Cli.run, leaving the caller unaware of failure.
-    With the blocking or callback steps this cause an unhandled exception.
+    With blocking or callback steps this causes an unhandled exception.
-    But with the Promise steps, this causes an unhandled rejection, which is not fatal and can leave the program hanging.
+    With Promise steps, this causes an unhandled rejection, which is not fatal and can leave the program hanging.
+    As an example of real impact, this affects the following project: https://github.com/midniteio/multi-cuke/blob/v0.6.5/src/lib/worker.js where it performs multiple cucumber.Cli
+    runs in forked node processes to parallelise testing.
+When the unhandled rejection occurs the worker does not know that cucumber has stopped executing.

 ## Proposed Solution